JDoYo/saveyourself/<SaveYourself>_Project Management.md

 STD: Tested and documented opening the app on a compatible mobile device (Test Case 1), tested and documented help screen usage (Test Case 8), added the subsystems to each test case, miscellaneous typo and formatting fixes.

-Meetings: All meetings held were attended.
+Meetings: Attended all of the meetings held.

 __7.)
 Project Schedule__
 --------------------